-The patriarch narratives that follow are also associated with the family matters that lie at the basis of the genealogy.
-Numerous stories are dedicated to the promise of multiple descendants given to the patriarchs (Gen 13:16; 16:10; 26:3–4; 28:14).
-Some deal with the lives of the barren matriarchs (e.g., the story of birth of Isaac [Gen 18:9–15; 21:1–2] or with the difficulties of rearing a maidservant’s son (e.g, the story of the birth of Ishmael [Gen 16:1–2, 4–14]) and pregnancy (e.g., the story of the birth of Jacob [Gen 25:21–26a]) .
-As in the Greek world, the central element in the biblical genealogical writing is the national or ethnic focus rather than antiquarian matters.
-Genealogical writing does not derive solely from the need to collect antiquities or preserve early family traditions for purely investigative or collectable reasons but also from a desire to know the history of peoples or cities, adduce the lineages of households, and establish the ethnic identity of the group to which one belongs.
-More than being a simple interest in the past, the Greek and biblical genealogical writings thus reflect issues relating to the authors’ identity in the present day.
-They consequently include not only the lineage of the eponymous fathers of the city or broad/narrow ethnic group but also the foundation stories of the forefathers and origin of the nation.
+The patriarch stories that follow are also connected to the family matters that underlie the genealogy.
+Numerous stories describe the promise of multiple descendants given to the patriarchs (Gen 13:16; 16:10; 26:3–4; 28:14).
+Some deal with the lives of the barren matriarchs (for example, the story of the birth of Isaac, Gen 18:9–15; 21:1–2) or with the difficulties of rearing a maidservant’s son (the birth of Ishmael, Gen 16:1–2, 4–14) and pregnancy (the birth of Jacob, Gen 25:21–26a) .
+Like its Greek counterpart, biblical genealogical writing emphasizes national or ethnic, rather than antiquarian themes.
+Genealogical writing does not emerge from the need to collect literary antiquities or preserve early family traditions for the purpose of investigation or collection, but rather from the desire to teach the history of peoples or cities, recount family lineages, and strengthen the identity of the author’s ethnic group.
+On the whole, the Greek and biblical genealogical writings reflect issues relating to the authors’ current identity, not their interest in the past.
+They consequently include not only the lineage of the eponymous fathers of the city or ethnic group (in a broad or narrow sense), but also the foundation stories of the forefathers and origin of the nation.

 3.3 Origin Stories and Genealogical Writing in Philo of Byblos and Eastern Mediterranean Sources